Edirom/Edirom-Online/README.md

 Setup
 -----

-Please see our documentation in our wiki section: https://github.com/Edirom/Edirom-Online/wiki
+Please see our documentation in the wiki section: https://github.com/Edirom/Edirom-Online/wiki

 License
 -------